 You need to consider whether you (or the person you hire) will be able to get it up the stairs, and through the door.
 Your best bet is to buy a bed frame that comes in a flat pack for easy delivery and movement until it’s assembled in your bedroom.

 Check the dimensions of the box to ensure it will fit in your doorway and the width of your hallways.

 Lastly, Act Your Wage

-While you might have gone through your latest Vogue subscription and fell in love with a mahogany bed frame, forking over $5,000 isn’t within your budget.
+While you might have gone through your latest Vogue subscription and fallen in love with a mahogany bed frame, forking over $5,000 isn’t within your budget.
 Be practical with the amount you’re going to spend.
-That mahogany bed frame might be the most beautiful accentuating piece for your bedroom, but it won’t look as nice when it’s the only item in your house because you wasted a few months to purchase it.
+That mahogany bed frame might be the most beautiful accentuating piece for your bedroom, but it won’t look as nice when it’s the only item in your house because you wasted a few months purchasing it.

-There’s nothing wrong with having a budget.
-Remember that the money you spend on the bed frame is money that isn’t going to other necessities like your groceries.
-Know your financial limit and stick to it.
-Statistically, you’ll be spending a third of your life in bed, so it’s good to invest some money in a good bed frame that will last over the years.
+There’s nothing wrong with sticking with a budget.
+Remember, the money you spend on your bed frame is money that isn’t going to other necessities like your groceries.
+Statistically, you’ll be spending a third of your life in bed, so it’s good to invest some money in a good bed frame that will last for years.
 Roughly, people spend around the $1000 mark.